Firewall.cx Newsletter

 In the picture above, we see our Cisco 2911 router, open and ready to accept the ISM module.
 Note that there is only one ISM connector on the main board, which means you can only install one ISM module.

 With every ISM module, Cisco provides 4 hex metal M-F standoffs to be placed in the area circled in red.
-To install the hex metal M-F standoffs, it is necessary to remove the factory screws, and screw the hex metal M-F standoffs in their place.
+To install the hex metal M-F standoffs, it is necessary to remove the factory screws, and replace them with the hex metal M-F standoffs.
 Finally, after the ISM-SRE-300 is in place and connected, use the screws to tighten the board against the hex metal standoffs.

 This is what the 2911 router looks like inside, after the ISM-SRE-300 is firmly placed in its position and secured with the necessary screws: